livecode/livecode-ide/Documentation/guides/LiveCode Script.md

 you will need to access and how to structure access to that media.

 LiveCode supports a wide range of media formats.
-Media can be accessed using the built-in media support, through QuickTime or via an external library.
+Media can be accessed using the built-in media support, through QuickTime on older Mac OS X systems or via an external library.
 The advantage of using the built-in support is that you can consistently display or play back the media on all platforms without having to check that any 3<sup>rd</sup> party component has been installed.
-The advantage of using QuickTime is that a wider range of media is supported.
 Other 3<sup>rd</sup> party libraries may allow a greater range of media access.

 Since each loaded stack file takes up as much memory as the size of all its stacks, it is often advisable to place large, seldom-used objects